ariel-bentu/tam-drawio/README.md

 - ~/Library/Application Support   on macOS
 ```

+#### Note for Draw.io 21.3.0 release and after!!!
+- The Sidepanel does not show the TAM elements in Dark mode.
+- Select Light mode and restart.

 ### Install in VSCode
 - Assuming you have Drawio vs-code extension.
 If not: [Get It](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)
 - Open the Settings